-- It empowers the team to carry out adaptive planning and flexible implementation aligned with the feedback and changes.
-That makes way for better project control, compared to the traditional methodologies.
+- It empowers the team to carry out adaptive planning and flexible implementation aligned with feedback and changes.
+That makes way for better project control compared to the traditional methodologies.

 - The faster development process allows for early, rapid project delivery.

-Now let’s take a look at 4 benefits of using it:
+Now let’s take a look at four benefits of using it: